-Adesina secures AU nod for 2nd term as AfDB President – The Sun Nigeria
+Adesina secures AU nod for 2nd term as AfDB president – The Sun Nigeria

 Uche Usim, Abuja

-The decision was taken during the 36th Ordinary Session of the AU Executive Council held during the AU Summit in Addis Ababa, Ethiopia, 6-7 February 2020.
+The decision was taken during the 36th Ordinary Session of the AU Executive Council held during the AU Summit in Addis Ababa, Ethiopia, from 6th to 7th of February.

 Adesina was elected to his first term as President by the Bank’s Board of Governors at its Annual Meetings in Abidjan on 28 May 2015.
 He is the eighth President of the African Development Bank Group and the first Nigerian in the post.